m15e/js-restaurant-page/README.md

 ### Setup

 1. Clone this repository with
-    `git clone https://github.com/m15e/library-javascript.git` using your terminal or command line.
+    `git clone https://github.com/m15e/js-restaurant-page.git` using your terminal or command line.
-2. Change to the project directory by entering `cd library-javascript` in the terminal
+2. Change to the project directory by entering `cd js-restaurant-page` in the terminal
 3. Next open the folder with an IDE like VSCode.
 4. Install the LiveServer Extension on VSCode.
 5. Once installed hit the "Go Live" button on the bottom right hand of your editor.